Skip to main content

 NCEI may accept data submitted under other licenses.
 Data submitters with questions are encouraged to contact ncei.info@noaa.gov to consult with an archive specialist.

-For contributed data that has not been licensed by the data submitter, will NCEI apply a license?
+For contributed data that have not been licensed by the data submitter, will NCEI apply for a license?

 No. Data submitters should license the data before submitting to NCEI.